-- ongoing shareholder interest in the continuation of the Fund; - the Company has sufficient liquidity to meet all on-going expenses; - should the need arise, the directors have the option to reduce dividend payments in order to positively affect the Fund's cash flows; and - the Fund's investments in Canadian and U.S. securities are readily realisable to meet liquidity requirements if necessary.
+- ongoing shareholder interest in the continuation of the Fund; - the Company has sufficient liquidity in the form of cash assets to meet all on-going expenses; - should the need arise, the directors have the option to reduce dividend payments in order to positively affect the Fund's cash flows; and - the Fund's investments in Canadian and U.S. securities are readily realisable to meet liquidity requirements, if necessary.